Close

 Tax implications

-The IRS has determined that nannies and most household workers are employees (versus independent contractors) of the family for which they work.
+The IRS identifies nannies and most household workers as employees (versus independent contractors) of the family for which they work.
 As an employer, the service member is responsible for paying Social Security and Medicare taxes.
-The program administrator shall provide the service member with information on the numerous tax-related requirements that must be taken into consideration when hiring an in-home provider.
+The program administrator will provide the service member information on tax-related requirements that must be considered when hiring an in-home provider.
 These requirements include:

 • Identifying and calculating taxes to withhold each pay period